 The British Isles are governed by complex weather systems at odds with the plant grower, with the climate often too hot, too cold, too wet or too windy.
-Thus, greenhouses have always been important structures for commercial growers, garden centres and plant nurseries as a way to protect crops against the vagaries of the weather.
+Thus greenhouses have always been important structures for commercial growers, garden centers and plant nurseries as a way to protect crops against the vagaries of the weather.

 However, conventional commercial greenhouses and polytunnels, while offering plant protection, do not necessarily provide optimal growing conditions because of their limited ability to use the natural environment to the best effect.
 In addition, the large areas of glass normally used in greenhouses filter out essential ultraviolet rays, inhibit air flow and natural irrigation and do not effectively control potentially harmful high temperatures, even when the greenhouses are opened up as much as possible.

 Rather than fighting the elements, Naturelight, a company based in Colne, Lancashire, has developed a novel greenhouse concept that makes the best of the natural climate while protecting plants and people from the worst of the weather.
 Naturelight’s greenhouses have roofs that open to produce carefully managed growing and retail conditions.
 They retain the protective structure of a conventional greenhouse while providing the optimum balance between air temperature, air flow, rainfall and direct sunlight.

 “Unlike conventional greenhouses, the roof opens fully, exposing more than 90 percent of its area to the elements and creating an excellent horticultural growing and retail environment,” explains Ken Morris, commercial manager at Naturelight.
 This means that plant stock and people are protected from wind and rain but have access to fresh air, unfiltered sunshine and natural irrigation when required.
 “It is particularly effective in moderating high temperatures, which are often harmful to plants and unpleasant to customers and staff,” Morris points out.